 - 1. Identify who needs or wants the product

 - 2. Narrow the segment down to early adopters that need or want the product at the very moment

+- 3. Outbound sales

 - 4. Scalable sales via inbound channels

 Market risk: Building a viable business